 Dayv, who sells over 100 homes annually, advised that such improvements not only help the seller make more money but also benefit the buyer as well.

 “Most buyers in Maricopa don’t have the money, after they buy a house, to fix it up.
 They would much rather pay a slightly higher price and finance the upgrades through the mortgage.
-If they paid $10,000 for improvements and put it on a credit card they would end up paying 14 to 18 percent interest.
-If that $10,000 is instead done by the seller and included in the price of mortgage, now they’re only paying 4 or 5 percent.”
+If they paid $10,000 for improvements and put it on a credit card they would end up paying 14% to 18% interest.
+If that $10,000 is instead done by the seller and included in the price of mortgage, now they’re only paying 4% or 5%.”